labeebarbisoft/training-01/README.md

-# Branch for finalising models and views
+# Branch for user authentication